 I tried this exercise and found it to be super fun and useful.

 Please, do not sit your life away.
 Think about the cost to your health, the pain, and the misery of your body.
-Keep your joints, loose, mobile, active, and do so regularly—get moving!
+Keep your joints, loose, mobile, and active, and do so regularly—get moving!